sign-language-processing/sign-language-processing.github.io/src/index.md

 ```

-In total, there are 20 tasks conceptually defined by this graph, with varying amounts of previous research.
+There are 20 tasks conceptually defined by this graph, with varying amounts of previous research.
 Every path between two nodes might or might not be valid, depending on how lossy the tasks in the path are.

 ---

 #### Video-to-Pose

 Video-to-Pose---commonly known as pose estimation---is the task of detecting human figures in images and videos,
 so that one could determine, for example, where someone's elbow shows up in an image.
 It was shown [@vogler2005analysis] that the face pose correlates with facial non-manual features like head direction.